hasura/ndc-hub/rfcs/0002-distribution-gh.md

 ### Data Format

-Data will be ingested from the ndc-hub/registry initially via the API, although in future it may come from other sources too.
+Data will be ingested from the ndc-hub/registry initially via the following process:

+* A PR will be raised against the ndc-hub/registry
+* Manual database updates will be made to mirror the PR change
+* The package definition will be included in the database for indexing purposes

+A user submission will look like this example:

 ```json
 {